i27devopsb3/i27-iac/tasks.md

 * Create a similar Jenkinsfile like microservices for deployment on node application.

+## k8s
+* Create a method in src/com/i27academy/k8s/K8s.groovy
+    * Create a method in a way that `gcloud auth activate-service-account jenkins@quantum-weft-420714.iam.gserviceaccount.com --key-file=key.json` is dynamically passed.
+* Install Kubectl on the Slave using playbook task in slave machine.

 ## Next steps:
 * Create some data into products database.
     * for this lets use postname